Stac Pollaidh Hike

-The route described here leads to the eastern summit of Stac Pollaidh, the western summit requiring climbing skills.
-The well maintained but unmarked trail is easy to follow as the summit is visible from the start.
-The slopes are fairly steep, but without any major technical difficulties
+The route described here leads to the eastern summit of Stac Pollaidh.
+The western summit, which is the highest point, requires climbing skills.
+The well-maintained but unmarked trail is easy to follow thanks to its popularity and the constant visibility of the summit.
+The slopes are fairly steep but do not present any major technical difficulties.

 Slideshow